Keep the following guidelines in mind when looking for allergy relief.

 Use them for only a few days at a time, often 3 days of continued use.
 Then, it's safe to use them again after giving your nose a rest for a few days.

 Other key points about nasal sprays:

 Saline sprays or drops can help moisten nasal secretions and help clear the nose and sinuses.
 They are safe to use continuously.
 Saline washes, such as a neti pot, are also safe to use continuously.

 Nasal corticosteroid sprays are very effective for treating nasal allergies.
 Fluticasone, budesonide, and triamcinolone are now available over the counter without a prescription.
 They may take a few days until you notice that your symptoms are better.

-Nasal antihistamine sprays also work well and are available by prescription.
+Nasal antihistamine sprays also work well.
+Azelastine is now available over the counter.
+Other nasal antihistamines are available by prescription.
 They may also cause sleepiness.
 Don't drink alcohol when using these medicines.

 Eye drops may help itchy and irritated eyes.
 But they may not relieve all your symptoms.
 Keep in mind, too, that using certain eye drops for a long time can make your condition worse.